 Consumer Medicine Information

-and benefits.
-Your doctor has weighed the risk of you using this medicine
+All medicines have risks and benefits.
+Your doctor has weighed the risks of you taking

-against the benefits he/she expects it will have for you.
-If you have
+this medicine against the benefits they expect it will have for you.

-any concerns about using this medicine, ask your doctor or pharmacist.
+If you have any concerns about taking this medicine, ask your doctor or pharmacist.

-Bookmark or print this page, you may need to read it again.
+You may need to read it again.

 What this medicine is used for

-It is used to treat Parkinson's disease.
+Pramipexole is used in the treatment of Parkinson's disease.

 Parkinson's disease is a disease of the brain that affects body movement.

 The symptoms of Parkinson's disease are caused by a lack of dopamine, a naturally

-to dopamine in the brain.
+dopamine in the brain.